|

 26 Nov.
 1999

 "We enjoyed the park.
 It is good fun for about 2-3 hours.
 We met "Chris" from the popular kids TV show and she let me take a photo!
 She was just there as another amusement park fan that day."
 "It's tough taking a 3 year old to this park.
 She is too old to ride for free, but too young to go alone the rides she likes (generally they have a rule that the child has to be 4 to go alone).
 So I, the parent, am forced not only to ride with her but also to pay for the awful pleasure, on rides that she is perfectly capable physically and mentally of going on by herself.
 'Carnival' is the only one that I enjoy riding together with my kid."
 "After the park closes at 6 pm, there are lots of shops and restaurants open in the same area.
 We had a lovely Italian Ice nearby.
 There are many pedestrian-only streets, so it is safe for the kids to run in circles.
 It is touristy, well-lit, a bit pricier, and full of activity and energy."
-"As amusement parks go, the rides are pretty tame for us big kids, but my daughter gets a huge rif of excitement pulsing through her blood."
+"As amusement parks go, the rides are pretty tame for us big kids, but my son at 4 gets very excited.
+There are a lot of older Japanese kids who seem to really enjoy it."
 Do you know anything that should be added to this page?
-Please fill out our feedback form. |
+Please tell us. |

-| Keyword Search: |
+Keyword Search: |

-| This page last updated: 1 January 2005 | Please Read our Disclaimer Copyright 2000 Japan With Kids |
+This page last updated: 21 January 2013 | Please Read our Disclaimer Copyright 2000 Japan With Kids |